 I have one great party trick.
 Anytime someone asks me if I’ve ever come across something really cool while working in the Motion Picture Preservation Lab, I tell them about the time we had what looked like footage of a Boy Scout camp and then the Boy Scouts raised a Nazi flag along with the red, white, and blue.
 Without fail, I get the attention of anyone in within earshot.
 Then, I tell the assembled crowd that in the late 1930s the East Coast was home to many summer camps for the junior Nazis of America and the National Archives holds the film evidence.
 They might have been hoping that I would tell them about footage of the Roswell aliens, but the reaction to “American Nazi summer camps” is just about the same.

 In Volks-Deutsche Jungen in U.S.A.
-(German Youth in the U.S.A) you’ll see what first appears to be an unremarkable story of a boys’ summer camp.
+(German Youth in the U.S.A) (Local Identifier: 131-B-5) you’ll see what first appears to be an unremarkable story of a boys’ summer camp.
 The film starts with the camp under construction and excited children piling onto chartered buses to make the journey from New York City to Windham, New York in the summer of 1937.
 The boys pitch tents, unload crates of baked beans, and perform physical fitness drills.
 If you pay close attention, you might notice that some of the boys are wearing shorts bearing the single lightning bolt insignia that marked the younger contingent of the Hitler Youth, but it’s not until the “Flaggenappell” (flag roll call) at 13:47 that the affiliation becomes clear.

 After researching what we called the “Nazi Boy Scout” film, I was able to find out a bit about these American Hitler Youth.
 First, they were most certainly not Boy Scouts.
 The camp the boys and young men in this film attended was operated by the Deutsche-Amerikanische Berufsgemeinschaft (DAB), more commonly known as the German-American Vocational League or the German-American Bund.
 The DAB, which came to include more than 70 local chapters, was founded in 1936 to promote Germany and the Nazi party in America.
 The most well-known of the organization’s activities was the 1939 pro-Nazi rally held at Madison Square Garden that drew a reported 20,000 attendees.